shredthaGNAR/stars/README.md

 * [gildas-lormeau/Scrapbook-for-SingleFile](https://github.com/gildas-lormeau/Scrapbook-for-SingleFile): PageArchiver (previously called "Scrapbook for SingleFile") is a Chrome extension that helps to archive pages for offline reading
 * [shoekla/ScrapeC](https://github.com/shoekla/ScrapeC): ScrapeC is a “mock” search engine, in the fact that it does a lot of what Bing, YouTube, and DuckDuckGo does, but instead of searching its own database it crawls and scrape these search engines and other websites.
 Along with return links, images, and videos of searches it also return PDFs, Social Media information (Facebook, Twitter, Google+), and Contact Information related to the links that it returns.
 On top of that ScrapeC also has the same features on a smaller scale for web addresses used as an input.
 Link: http://scrapec.pythonanywhere.com/
 * [Phisteven/scraping-bets](https://github.com/Phisteven/scraping-bets): Experiments with web srcaping from sports betting websites
+* [iyulaev/scratcherCalc](https://github.com/iyulaev/scratcherCalc): Android app that can be used to screen CA lottery scratcher tickets based on expected value, jackpot likelihood, and to screen out tickets with the majority or all of the jackpots claimed
 * [Genymobile/scrcpy](https://github.com/Genymobile/scrcpy): Display and control your Android device
 * [hotchemi/Scre](https://github.com/hotchemi/Scre): A lightweight screen recorder macOS application written in SwiftUI.
 * [steventheworker/screenhook](https://github.com/steventheworker/screenhook): Background app to make up for BetterTouchTool's limitations. (eg: Run applescript on click (w/o modifier keys) or when connecting a display)